-- Religion can be paired very productively with many other majors.
-It is great for adding awareness of cultural diversity to your capacities.
-Past students have gone on to law, graduate school, business, medical school, and divinity school, as well as going into a variety of industries having to do with religion-or not.
-Religion is very much about people, in the past and present. - Study abroad is highly recommended.
+- The Religion major can be paired very productively with many other majors.
+It is great for adding awareness of cultural diversity, textual analysis, and argument formation to your capacities.
+Past students have gone on to medical, law, business, and divinity schools, as well as into a variety of industries with which questions of religion invariably intersect.
+Studying religion is very much about understanding people, in the past and present. - Study abroad is highly recommended in order to experience cultural diversity first-hand.
 The department recommends no specific program; talk to the Office of Study Abroad about your options.
-Attending a school abroad that specializes in religious studies or a particular interest, taking time to explore holy sites and historically relevant places, or travel and study abroad for personal growth, is life-changing. - Students can begin doing research, which often takes the form of a paper or their own independent study course, as soon as they feel ready.
+It is life-changing to attend a school abroad that includes the study of religion and your particular interests.
+Consider taking time to explore religious sites and historically relevant places, or travel and study abroad for linguistic acquisition and personal growth. - Students have the freedom to pursue their original research, which can take the form of a paper or their own independent study course, as soon as they feel ready.
 Rice's Religion department houses three scholarly journals edited by faculty members; it may be possible to work with one of these professors. - Students interested in the senior thesis should develop a topic of interest to them in the context of the courses they have taken or plan to take.
 You must decide by the end of junior year what your thesis will be on and who will serve as your faculty mentor.
 Work on the thesis will span your senior year.
 Students can gain Distinction through application through the department.
-Department prizes are awarded to exemplary students as well.
+Department prizes-the Saba Award and the award for best paper-are awarded to exemplary graduating students as well.